RULE 7.3 DIRECT CONTACT WITH PROSPECTIVE CLIENTS

 There is a potential for abuse inherent in solicitation through direct personal contact by a lawyer of prospective clients known to need legal services.
 It subjects the lay person to the private importuning of a trained advocate, in a direct interpersonal encounter.
 A prospective client often feels overwhelmed by the situation giving rise to the need for legal services, and may have an impaired capacity for reason, judgment and protective self-interest.
 Furthermore, the lawyer seeking the retainer is faced with a conflict stemming from the lawyer's own interest, which may color the advice and representation offered the vulnerable prospect.

-Subject to the requirements of Rule 7.1: Communications Concerning a Lawyer's Services and paragraphs (b) and (c) of this Rule 7.3: Direct Contact with Prospective Clients, promotional communication by a lawyer through direct written contact is generally permissible.
+Subject to the requirements of Rule 7.1 and paragraphs (b) and (c) of this Rule, promotional communication by a lawyer through direct written contact is generally permissible.
 The public's need to receive information concerning their legal rights and the availability of legal services has been consistently recognized as a basis for permitting direct written communication since this type of communication may often be the best and most effective means of informing.
 So long as this stream of information flows cleanly, it will be permitted to flow freely.

 In order to make it clear that the communication is commercial in nature, paragraph (b) requires inclusion of an appropriate affirmative "advertisement" disclaimer.
 Again, the traditional exception for contact with close friends, relatives and former clients is recognized and permits elimination of the disclaimer in direct written contact with these persons.